baabhishek/OTT-Subscription-Churn-Customer-Analysis/README.md

 ## Introduction

-Customer churn analysis helps businesses understand the reasons why customers leave and provides insights to improve customer retention strategies.
+Customer churn analysis helps businesses understand why customers leave and provides insights to improve customer retention strategies.
 This project analyzes customer churn data without applying machine learning algorithms, focusing instead on data exploration and visualization.

-## Dataset
+## Dataset:

 The dataset used in this project contains the following columns:
 - `year`: Year of data collection